This post may contain affiliate links.

 Plugins to Improve Page Speed

-WP Optimize, Autoptimize and Async Java Script, WP Rocket are three tools to speed up your site without code.
+WP Optimize, Autoptimize, Async Java Script and WP Rocket are tools to speed up your site.

 WP Optimize optimises your Word Press database, this includes removing all old spam comments and post revision data, it cleans it up and makes a big difference to page load speed in just a few clicks.